 Flap surgery is a type of breast reconstruction that takes a flap of skin and tissue from one area of your body for use in creating a new breast following mastectomy.
 This is a complex procedure that can be started at the time of your mastectomy, followed by a subsequent procedure or procedures to correctly position and shape the breast mound and perform nipple reconstruction if desired.
 In some cases, women may choose to have both flap surgery and a breast implant or implants added for additional breast volume.

-Currently, my reconstruction focus is on oncoplastic breast surgery and I very rarely perform any type of flap surgery.
-I am able to refer women who want or need a flap reconstruction technique to surgeons who specialize in this reconstructive approach.
+Currently, Dr. Savalia’s reconstruction focus is on oncoplastic breast surgery and very rarely performs any type of flap surgery.
+He is, however, able to refer women who want or need a flap reconstruction technique to surgeons who specialize in this reconstructive approach.

 DIEP flap reconstruction uses the skin and fat from your abdominal area to rebuild your breast.
 None of the abdominal muscle tissue is used during this procedure, which means that it does not compromise abdominal strength and recovery following this technique can be shorter and more comfortable.
 In addition, the technique can give patients the additional cosmetic benefit of a more slimmed-down abdominal area.
 To perform DIEP flap surgery, the surgeon removes a section of skin and fat from the abdomen, along with the blood vessels that supply it, and relocates this tissue to the breast that has been affected by cancer.